Updated April 18, 2023

 Introduction to Digital Marketing Planning

-A digital marketing planning is required to provide consistent direction for an organization’s internet marketing activities that combine with its other marketing activities and support the overall objectives of the business.
+Digital marketing planning is required to provide consistent direction for an organization’s internet marketing activities that combine with its other marketing activities and support the business’s overall objectives.
 Part of an integrated marketing plan, digital marketing planning focuses on using digital online tactics to pursue one’s marketing goals.
-The importance of developing a crucial digital marketing planning is indicated by Michael Porter (2001) – “The key question is not whether to deploy internet technology”; companies have no option if they have to stay competitive “but how to deploy it.”
+The importance of developing a crucial digital marketing plan is indicated by Michael Porter (2001) – “The key question is not whether to deploy internet technology”; companies have no option if they have to stay competitive “but how to deploy it.”

-- Industry overview: Current competitors, their positioning, and offering
+- Industry overview: Current competitors, their positioning, and offers.

-- Customer Relationship Management: Retention of the customer, the segmentation, communication
+- Customer Relationship Management: Retention of the customer, segmentation, communication

-As Chaffey indicates, a digital marketing planning process models must have the following important characteristics:
+As Chaffey indicates, a digital marketing planning process model must have the following important characteristics:

 - Continuous internal and external environment scanning or analysis is required

 - A clear statement of vision and objectives is required

 - Digital marketing planning development can be broken down into formulation and collection

 - After digital marketing planning development, the performance of the strategy occurs as strategy implementation